Nichiren: Return to Kamakura

-Nichiren was pardoned on 14 February 1274 and returned to Kamakura one month later on 26 March.
+In 1274, after his two predictions of foreign invasion and political strife were seemingly actualized by the first attempted Mongol invasion of Japan along with an unsuccessful coup within the Hōjō clan, Nichiren was pardoned by the Shogunate authorities.The pardon came in effect on 14 February 1274 and Nichiren returned to Kamakura one month later on March 26.
 Nichiren wrote that his innocence and the accuracy of his predictions caused the regent Hōjō Tokimune to intercede on his behalf.
 Scholars have suggested that some of his well-connected followers might have had influence on the government's decision to release him.

 On 8 April he was summoned by Hei no Saemon, who inquired about the timing of the next Mongol invasion.
 Nichiren predicted that it would occur within the year.
 He used the audience as yet another opportunity to remonstrate with the government.
 Claiming that reliance on prayers based on esoteric rituals would invite further calamity, he urged the bakufu to ground itself exclusively on the Lotus Sutra.

 Deeply disappointed by the government's refusal to heed his advice, Nichiren left Kamakura one month later, on 12 May, determined to become a solitary wayfarer.
 Five days later, however, on a visit to the residence of Lord Hakii Sanenaga of Mt.
 Minobu, he learned that followers in nearby regions had held steadfast during his exile.
 Despite severe weather and deprivation, Nichiren remained in Minobu for the rest of his career.

 Retirement to Mount Minobu

-During his self-imposed exile at Mount Minobu, a location 100 miles west of Kamakura, Nichiren led a widespread movement of followers in Kanto and Sado mainly through his prolific letter-writing.
+During his self-imposed exile at Mount Minobu, a location in Kai province, 100 miles west of Kamakura.
+Nichiren led a widespread movement of followers in Kanto and Sado mainly through his prolific letter-writing.
 During the so-called "Atsuhara affair" of 1279 when governmental attacks were aimed at Nichiren's followers rather than himself, Nichiren's letters reveal an assertive and well-informed leader who provided detailed instructions through a sophisticated network of disciples serving as liaisons between Minobu and other affected areas in Japan.
 He also showed the ability to provide a compelling narrative of events that gave his followers a broad perspective of what was unfolding.